Heat Tracing of Piping Systems

 - Electric Tracing

-In Steam tracing (Fig. 1), steam is circulated through tubes that run alongside the pipes to keep the process fluid at the desired temperature.
+In Steam tracing (Fig. 1) of piping, steam is circulated through tubes that run alongside the pipes to keep the process fluid at the desired temperature.
 Other fluids like organics, glycols, etc can be used as tracing fluid in heat tracing system design.
 However, there are various advantages of using steam as heat tracing fluid as mentioned below:

 - The cost of steam generation is less as compared to other fluids.
 So steam tracing is economical.